Vivant (TV series)

-The screenplay was written by Katsuo Fukuzawa, who is also the director.
+The screenplay was co-written by Katsuo Fukuzawa, who is also the director and executive producer.
 Fukuzawa was also director of Hanzawa Naoki and Black Forceps.
 The storyline was not revealed until the first episode aired.
 By air time, the cast also was still being revealed.
 The drama has as co-stars Hiroshi Abe, Fumi Nikaido, Tori Matsuzaka, and Koji Yakusho.
 Additional cast members include Kento Hayashi, Ryo Ryusei, Rin Takanashi and Rei Dan.
 At the end of the first episode, the appearance of Arashi's Kazunari Ninomiya was revealed.

 A sequel was announced for the 2026 "Sunday Theater" slot in 2026 (date undecided).
 On October 21, 2025, 26 names from the cast were revealed, most of them returning from the first season, as well as the first images from a teaser trailer and the reveal of the filming location in Azerbaijan.

 Plot

-A Japanese businessman with a secret personality is sent to the Balkans to find and collect the money erroneously transferred out of the company he works for.
+A Japanese businessman with a secret personality is sent to central Asia to find and collect the money erroneously transferred out of the company he works for.
 He gets involved in an international conspiracy, when the police considers him part of a criminal organization.

 Story

 Season 1

 Yusuke Nogi, Chief of Energy Development Division 2 at Marubishi Corp., is main suspect in the erroneous transfer of US$100 million (=13 billion yen).
 Nogi searches for the culprit in fictional Republic of Balka, in central Asia, helped by his friend in the CIA.
 Al-Zaer, suspected of buying diamonds with the stolen money, asks Nogi if he was "Vivant", before setting off a bomb on his body to evade capture by the police.
 Nogi, suspected by the local police of the explosion, barely escapes it.
 Inspector Nozaki, attached to the Japanese Embassy, has been following him.
 Nozaki takes Nogi to the hospital where Dr. Yuzuki works.
 The police look for Nogi and Nozaki, arresting them and Yuzuki.
 In reality, Nozaki's friend Drum rescues them.
 They barely escape the police by entering the Japanese Embassy.
-Inside the Embassy, Nozaki continues analizing the word "Vivant", arriving to a different reading: "Beppan", meaning "another group", that could mean anything from a government agency not officially recognized, a secret identity (as in a spy), or a different personality, such as the "other" Nogi that has appeared in front of only him.
+Inside the Embassy, Nozaki continues analyzing the word "Vivant", arriving to a different reading: "Beppan", meaning "another group", that could mean anything from a government agency not officially recognized, a secret identity (as in a spy), or a different personality, such as the "other" Nogi that has appeared in front of only him.
 Back in Japan, Nogi and Nozaki enlist the help of Shōta Tōjō, a Detective in the Cybercrime Division of the Metropolitan Police.
 They discover the origin of the theft of funds, though the actual culprit is a hacker by the name of Riho Ohta, a member of the company's finance department, under instructions from Isao Yamamoto.
 Nogi sees Yamamoto in a photo, and learns he is a monitor of a terrorist group called "Tent".
 Shun Kurosu, in front of a tied up Yamamoto, reveals he is part of Beppan, as is his senior, Nogi.